On the TAP equations via the cavity approach in the generic mixed $p$-spin models: Introduction

+Note that it is not always the case that $\la X_{N,\beta}(\sigma)\ra^a\approx X_{N,\beta}(\la\sigma\ra^a)$.
+As a result, the M\'ezard-Virasoro equations is different from Theorem \ref{thm:main} in nature.
+See also a comparison of the cavity method used in \cite{auffinger2019spin} and in present work (Section \ref{CavityMethodComparison}). }

-Beyond the SK model, some progress has also been made to establish the TAP equations in the mixed $p$-spin model.
-First, Auffinger-Jagannath \cite{auffinger2019spin,AJ191} considered the {generic} mixed $p$-spin model and used the ultrametric decomposition to construct a local magnetization (not the same as our construction) that satisfies a set of equations discovered by M\'ezard-Virasoro \cite{mezard1985microstructure}, different from the TAP equations \eqref{TAP} we derive here.
-Their equations in particular reduce to the classical TAP equation in the case of the SK model.
-In \cite{CP18}, Chen-Panchenko established a variational principal for the free energy in terms of the classical TAP free energy and showed that the local magnetization $\la \sigma\ra^\alpha$ is asymptotically a {\it TAP state}, i.e., an optimizer of the TAP free energy.
+{ \bf The TAP Free Energy.} In \cite{CP18}, Chen-Panchenko established a variational principal for the free energy in terms of the classical TAP free energy and showed that the local magnetization $\la \sigma\ra^\alpha$ is asymptotically a {\it TAP state}, i.e., an optimizer of the TAP free energy.
 Later in \cite{CPS18}, Chen-Panchenko-Subag derived a general framework for the TAP free energy in the mixed $p$-spin model and from the first order optimality, it was argued that every TAP state must satisfy the generalized TAP equations.
 Combining the result in \cite{CP18} and the discussion of \cite[Remark 6]{CPS18} together, it is then expected that the classical TAP equations, \eqref{TAP}, should be satisfied by our local magnetization $\la \sigma\ra^\alpha$ -- Theorem \ref{thm:main} provides a justification to this prediction.

 In relation to the TAP equations, the TAP free energies have also received great attention in recent years.
 By utilizing Parisi's ansatz, the works of Chen-Panchenko \cite{CP18} and Chen-Panchenko-Subag \cite{CPS18,CPS19} established the TAP free energy in the Ising mixed $p$-spin model as well as its generalization to the zero temperature setting.
 In the spherical case, Subag established the TAP free energy in the mixed $p$-spin model \cite{Subag2018} and in the multi-species model \cite{subag2021tap,subag2021tap2} by introducing the {\it multisamplable overlap} property.
 Independently, by means of a geometric microcanonical method, the TAP free energy involving the {\it Plefka condition} was implemented in the spherical SK model by Belius-Kistler \cite{belius2019tap} and an upper bound for the free energy in terms of the TAP free energy was also obtained in the mixed $p$-spin model with general spins by Belius \cite{belius2022high}.